 - Choosing a Safe and Successful Weight-loss Program offers guidelines to help readers talk with their health care providers about weight-loss programs.

-- Just Enough for You: About Food Portions explains the difference between a portion and a serving, as well as offers tips to help readers eat healthy portions.
+- Just Enough for You: About Food Portions explains the difference between a portion and a serving, and offers tips to help readers choose healthy portions.

 - Food and Drug Administration.
 Provides information about drug approvals, prescription drugs, over-the-counter drugs, drug safety, clinical trials, public health alerts, and other topics. http://www.fda.gov